orpillasam/U-Queue/README.md

 ### Are you tired of hungry customers constantly asking you when they will be seated? :sleepy:

+Fear no more.
+We have the answer to your problems.

+Please begin by:
+* Creating an account and filling out the basic information on the sign up page
+    * Customers can then sign themselves up onto the waitlist without having to bother the hosts/hostesses
+    * Hosts/Hostesses will click the notify function from the app that will send a notification to the customer via SMS when table is ready

 ## Built With :nut_and_bolt:
 U-Queue is a Full Stack MERN application that is supported by the following technologies: